ksigWyatt/Remote_Physics_Lab/README.md

 - USAF Academy in Colorodo Springs, CO

 ## Testing
-- Jest for JS & React
-- PyTest & DjangoTest
+- TastyPie Test & DjangoTest for Unit Testing the API